Skip section navigation

 A health care directive (formerly called a living will) gives your family direction on what medical care you want or don't want if you can't communicate.
 This document gives you the chance to write out your wishes.

-It is suggested that all people, even those not currently ill or having surgery, make sure their loves ones are aware of their wishes.
+It is suggested that all people, even those not currently ill or having surgery, make sure their loved ones are aware of their wishes.
 A health care directive is a way to do that.

 The health care directive goes into effect if you cannot make medical decisions or make your wishes known (such as you cannot communicate or you are mentally unable).